bugstan/privoxy-windows/README.md

 This program is used to generate the source file `chartables.c` which is needed by privoxy.

 # Build
-Download source code and save to a diectory e.g `Source-Privoxy`, before build you might like to know that project intermediate directories is under `Source-Privoxy\.build` and output directories is under `Source-Privoxy\.target`.
-You can change these settings in project property page.
+Download source code and save to a directory, e.g. `Source-Privoxy`, before you build, you might like to know that project intermediate directory is under `Source-Privoxy\.build` and output directory is under `Source-Privoxy\.target`.
+You can change these settings in the project property page.

 1, Open `privoxy.sln` with Visual Studio 2019

-2, Build dftables project, Goto the output directory (e.g `Source-Privoxy\.target\x64\Debug`) and run it to generate the `chartables.c`:
+2, Build dftables project, Goto the output directory (e.g. `Source-Privoxy\.target\x64\Debug`) and run it to generate the `chartables.c` file:
 ```
 dftables.exe > "..\..\..\privoxy-3.0.29\pcre\chartables.c"
 ```